 All parts of the hydrangea are poisonous to cats, especially the flowers and young leaves.
 This flower contains a toxin called amygdalin.
 Amygdalin itself isn’t toxic, but when a mammal ingests and metabolizes it, it produces cyanide as a byproduct.

-The severity of symptoms will depend on the amount that your cat consumed.
-Most cats don’t eat enough of the flower to become affected by severe symptoms.
+The severity of a cat’s affliction will depend on the amount that your cat consumed.
+Most cats don’t eat enough of the flower to become affected by severe side effects though.

 Irises are a common sight to see in many people’s gardens and floral arrangements.
 However, they’re moderately toxic to cats.
 This flower contains pentacyclic terpenoids, which can upset your cat’s stomach.
 All parts of the plant contain this toxin, but it’s most concentrated in flower buds.